philandstuff/questions-server/README.md

    that the root question should always be "Are you alive?"

 If an update is attempted which violates either of these rules, a 409 Conflict HTTP response is issued.
+If an update is attempted which isn't even well-formed -- ie invalid Clojure syntax, or not in the form of a question tree as outlined above -- a 400 Bad Request response is issued.